fallen-icarus/cardano-loans/README.md

 was used to create it.
 The protocol will trustlessly enforce all loan terms agreed upon during negotiations.

-##### Accepting an Offer UTxO
+#### Accepting an Offer UTxO

-A loan starts once an Offer UTxO is accepted.
-A borrower is able to accept multiple Offer UTxOs in the same transaction, provided all Offers are for them.
+Borrowers are able to accept multiple offers in a single transaction.

+At a high-level, accepting an offer entails converting *both* an Offer UTxO and an Ask UTxO into a single Active UTxO; the Offer UTxO and the Ask UTxO do *not* need to be for the same terms.
+All of the negotiation beacons attached to the Offer UTxO and Ask UTxO must be burned, and the Active UTxO must be tagged with the proper active beacons.
+The borrower must approve this transaction.

-In order to accept Offer UTxOs, all of the following must be true:
+At a low-level, all of the following must be true:

 - The Offer UTxOs must be spent by executing the loan spending script with the `AcceptOffer` redeemer.
 - The Ask UTxOs must be spent by executing the loan spending script with either the `AcceptOffer`